vanryan/PallmallSnippets/README.md

 # Pall Mall
-Code snippets for Python and Ruby.
+1. Code snippets for Python and Ruby.
+2. Small Utils.